 When adding or editing contact tags, be aware of the following:

 Important: Currently, you cannot sort contacts by tags in the Contact Manager.
 You will need to create lists of contacts with the same tags in order to see them grouped.

 Using Contact Tags in Automation

 You can use contact tags to create a list or as a trigger in automation.
-To use contact tags in the Visual Workflow Builder, do the following:
+To use contact tags in visual workflows, do the following: